The Sorrow of War: Original and English version

 Bảo Ninh achieved prominence in Hanoi with the first version of the novel, Thân phận của tình yêu (English: The Destiny (Identity) of Love), published on a Roneo duplicator (similar to a mimeograph) before 1990.
 Soon afterwards Phan Thanh Hao translated it into English and took the manuscript to the British publishers Secker & Warburg.
 Geoffrey Mulligan, an editor there, commissioned Frank Palmos, an Australian journalist who had reported on the Vietnam War and written about it in his book Ridding the Devils (1990), to write an English version based on the raw translation.
 Bao Ninh had read Phan Thanh Hao's Vietnamese translation of Ridding the Devils and willingly agreed to this suggestion.
 After several meetings with both the author and the translator, Hao, in Hanoi, and journeys throughout Vietnam to check details, Palmos wrote the English version over seven months in secret in his home in Warwick, a suburb of Perth, Western Australia.
 It was published in 1994 under the title The Sorrow of War.

 Counterfeits of the English version became widely available in Vietnam, aimed at the tourist trade.
 Counterfeit sales have reportedly far exceeded sales of the original edition.
 In November 2017 the Book Distributors Guild of Vietnam named the English version of Sorrow as the biggest selling Vietnamese book in the country's history.

-In 2006, fifteen years after its publication, the ban on the book was lifted, and the English edition appeared across bookshops and newsstands in Vietnam.
+In 1991, the book received the Vietnamese Writers' Association Awards, publications were then subsequently restricted from the year 1993 to 2005.
+In 2006, fifteen years after its publication, the restriction on the book was lifted, and the English edition appeared across bookshops and newsstands in Vietnam.
 The Sorrow of War was then published in Vietnamese, under the title Nỗi buồn chiến tranh.

 It has since been translated into 14 other languages, most from the Palmos English version.
 The versions directly translated from the Vietnamese include the French version by Phan Huy Đường in 1994, the Japanese version by Okawa Hitoshi (大川均) in 1999 and the Chinese version by Xia Lu (夏露) in 2019.